bgamari/ghc-users-guide/content/all-flags.gen.rst

     display all available instances in type error messages

 ``-fprint-explicit-foralls``
     Print explicit ``forall`` quantification in types.
-See also :ghc-flag:`XExplicitForAll`
+See also :ghc-flag:`-XExplicitForAll`

 ``-fprint-explicit-kinds``
     Print explicit kind foralls and kind arguments in types.
-See also :ghc-flag:`XKindSignature`
+See also :ghc-flag:`-XKindSignature`

 ``-fprint-explicit-runtime-reps``
     Print ``RuntimeRep`` variables in types which are runtime-representation polymorphic.

 ``-fprint-unicode-syntax``
     Use unicode syntax when printing expressions, types and kinds.
-See also :ghc-flag:`XUnicodeSyntax`
+See also :ghc-flag:`-XUnicodeSyntax`

 ``-fprint-expanded-synonyms``
     In type errors, also print type-synonym-expanded types.